 BBB Endorsement – Is it endorsed by the Better Business Bureau?
 If so, you should be able to find a seal with a link to the BBB.

 SSL Certificate – An SSL Certificate creates a secure link between a website and a visitor’s browser.
 Look in the header or footer for a clickable seal from a company like VeriSign or Network Solutions.
 No seal?
 No deal — move on.

 Contact Information – This should be easy to find.
 Preferably, you want a toll-free number you can call.
 And you want it prominently displayed on the main pages of the website.
-Be wary if there is no number, or one that is hard to find.
+Be wary if there is no number or one that is difficult to find.

 Social Media – Any business worth doing business with today will have a social media presence.
 Look for Facebook, Twitter, Google+ or other logos.
 Click on them and take a look.
 You may find something that helps you trust the company or not.

 Do They Work with Good Life Insurance Companies?